The longest serving Trade Association for Qualified Chimney Sweeps

 3. Members must hold public liability insurance cover

-4. A chimney sweep should be trained in the profession and the public is entitled to ask for eferences
+4. A chimney sweep should be trained in the profession and the public is entitled to ask for references

 5. In the event of any dispute between a member of the public and a Member of the Association, the disciplinary procedure of the Association, as agreed in April 1994, shall be adhered to